Asian American Resources

 Asia Center | University of Utah

-The Asia Center promotes interest in and knowledge of Asia through public events, K12 outreach and teacher training, and partnerships with K12 public schools, post-secondary institutions.
-See lesson plans by on K-12 Teacher Resources: Curriculum and Lesson Plans.
+The Asia Center promotes interest in and knowledge of Asia through public events, K-12 outreach and teacher training, and partnerships with K-12 public schools and post-secondary institutions.
+Scroll to find lesson plans under K-12 Teacher Resources: Curriculum and Lesson Plans.

 Lesson Ideas for Use With the Picture Book Coolies, by Yin